ioioiolab2018/SK-C/README.md

 ## You may also like

--   [SK-IRC Server](https://github.com/ioioiolab2018/SK-Java) - IRC app for this server.
+-   [SK-IRC CLIENT](https://github.com/ioioiolab2018/SK-Java) - IRC app for this server.

 ## Build instruction

 - To compile you need Cmake at least v3.10
-- To build server run copile.sh, startup program in compiled as serverRun.exec
+- To build server run compile.sh, startup program in compiled as serverRun.exec
 - Server works only on linux